lizzieloua/Alison-Python-Course/README.md

 Programs and Lessons I learned while taking the [Alison Python Course](https://alison.com/course/diploma-in-python-programming-revised) and self-study!

-Jupyter Notebooks for the following Topics:
+Jupyter Notebooks and Python Files for the following Topics:
 - [Terminology](01-Terminology.ipynb)
 - [Introduction](02-Introduction.ipynb)
 - [If Statements](03-If_Statements.ipynb)